Why didst thou promise such a beauteous day,

 beauty dynamic, the Poet states the logical conditions for poetry in sonnet

-38 just as he did with the 5 poetry and increase sonnets (15 to 19) that
+38 just as he did with the 5 increase to poetry sonnets (15 to 19) that

 followed the increase/truth and beauty dynamic in sonnet 14.